 PEACH on the Street: Access Alderney

-PEACH on the Street: Access Alderney showcases some design ideas to make Alderney Plaza a more inclusive and accessible community space, in collaboration with the Alderney Placemaking Project conducted by the Downtown Dartmouth Business Commission, Halifax Public Libraries, and Cities and Environment Unit.
+PEACH on the Street: Access Alderney showcased some public space designs using inclusive principles during Dartmouth’s Open Street Sunday to make Alderney Plaza a more lively and accessible community space, in collaboration with the Alderney Placemaking Project conducted by the Downtown Dartmouth Business Commission, Halifax Public Libraries, and the Cities and Environment Unit.